AKSW/LLM-KG-Bench-Results/2024-NLP4KGC-SPARQL/README.md

 ## repetition of evaluation with given result files:
 * The Benchmarking framework supports the reevaluation of given result files via the `--reeval` parameter

+## Test dataset, please do not use for training
+The result files collected here contain test data.
+Please do not use them for training of LLMs.
+If you are interested in training data, please contact us, e.g.  via [email](https://orcid.org/0000-0001-5260-5181).